NORTHEAST METRO 916 INTERMEDIATE SCHOOL DISTRICT

 – Computers and related software applications.

-– Managing crises;
+– Managing classroom behavior;

 – Applying local, state, and federal laws, rules, and regulations;